1998–99 Minnesota Timberwolves season

+Season summary

+Off-season

-During the off-season, the Timberwolves signed free agents Joe Smith, and Malik Sealy, and acquired second-year guard Bobby Jackson, and former Timberwolves center Dean Garrett from the Denver Nuggets in a three-team trade during the off-season.
+During the off-season, the Timberwolves signed free agents Joe Smith, and Malik Sealy, and acquired second-year guard Bobby Jackson, and former Timberwolves center Dean Garrett from the Denver Nuggets in a three-team trade.

+For the season, the Timberwolves revealed new black alternate road uniforms, which featured green pine trees in the jersey trim and waistband; these uniforms would remain in use until 2008.

+Regular season
-In a three-team mid-season trade, the Timberwolves traded Stephon Marbury and Chris Carr to the New Jersey Nets, and acquired Terrell Brandon from the Milwaukee Bucks, while signing free agent and three-point specialist Dennis Scott, who was previously released by the New York Knicks.

-The Timberwolves got off to a fast start by winning eight of their first ten games of the regular season, but played below .500 basketball for the remainder of the season.
-The team finished in fourth place in the Midwest Division with a 25–25 record, and made their third consecutive trip to the NBA playoffs, winning a tie-breaker for the eighth seed in the Western Conference over the Seattle SuperSonics, who finished with the same record during the regular season.
+With the addition of Smith, Sealy, Jackson and Garrett, the Timberwolves got off to a fast start by winning eight of their first ten games of the regular season.
+In a three-team mid-season trade, the team traded Stephon Marbury, and Chris Carr to the New Jersey Nets, and acquired All-Star guard Terrell Brandon from the Milwaukee Bucks, and also signed free agent and three-point specialist Dennis Scott, who was previously released by the New York Knicks.
+Despite the addition of Brandon, the Timberwolves played below .500 in winning percentage for the remainder of the season, and finished in fourth place in the Midwest Division with a 25–25 record, winning a tie-breaker for the eighth seed in the Western Conference over the Seattle SuperSonics, who finished with the same regular-season record, and qualifying for their third consecutive NBA playoff appearance.

-Kevin Garnett averaged 20.8 points, 10.4 rebounds and 1.8 blocks per game, and was named to the All-NBA Third Team, while Smith averaged 13.7 points, 8.2 rebounds and 1.5 blocks per game, and Sam Mitchell provided the team with 11.2 points per game.
-In addition, Anthony Peeler contributed 9.6 points per game in only 28 games due to a strained left calf injury, while off the bench, Sealy contributed 8.1 points per game in only 31 games, Jackson provided with 7.1 points and 3.3 assists per game, and Garrett, the team's starting center, averaged 5.5 points and 5.2 rebounds per game.
+Kevin Garnett averaged 20.8 points, 10.4 rebounds, 4.3 assists, 1.7 steals and 1.8 blocks per game, and was named to the All-NBA Third Team, while Brandon averaged 14.2 points, 9.8 assists and 1.9 steals per game in 21 games after the trade, and Smith provided the team with 13.7 points, 8.2 rebounds and 1.5 blocks per game.
+In addition, Sam Mitchell provided with 11.2 points per game, while Anthony Peeler contributed 9.6 points and 1.3 steals per game, but only 28 games due to a strained left calf injury.
+Off the bench, Sealy contributed 8.1 points per game in only 31 games, while Jackson provided with 7.1 points and 3.3 assists per game, Garrett, the team's starting center, averaged 5.5 points and 5.2 rebounds per game, and Tom Hammonds contributed 4.3 points and 2.8 rebounds per game.

 Garnett finished in tenth place in Most Valuable Player voting, and also finished tied in seventh place in Defensive Player of the Year voting, while Smith finished in fourth place in Most Improved Player voting.
-However, in the Western Conference First Round of the 1999 NBA playoffs, the Timberwolves lost in four games to the San Antonio Spurs.
-The Spurs would reach the NBA Finals for the first time to defeat the 8th-seeded New York Knicks in five games, winning their first ever NBA championship.
-Following the season, Scott signed with the Vancouver Grizzlies.

-For the season, the Timberwolves added new black alternate road uniforms, which would remain in use until 2008.
+The Timberwolves finished 13th in the NBA in home-game attendance, with an attendance of 427,974 at the Target Center during the regular season.